 1. The Holy Scriptures of the Old and New Testaments as the revealed Word of God which contain all things necessary unto salvation.
-That Salvation is obtain by Grace through Faith in Christ alone according to the Scriptures;
+That salvation is obtained by grace through faith in Christ alone according to the Scriptures;

-2. The Historic Creeds (The Apostles and/or Nicene Creed) as the sufficient statement of the Christian Faith with the defining principle of Prima Scriptura, which is Scripture First.
-The First Four Ecumenical Councils of the Undivided Church as far as they agree with Holy Scriptures and the Christological statements of the Last 3 Councils as far as they agree with Holy Scriptures;
+2. The Historic Creeds (The Apostles and/or Nicene Creed) as the sufficient statement of the Christian faith with the defining principle of Prima Scriptura, which is Scripture First; the First Four Ecumenical Councils of the Undivided Church as far as they agree with Holy Scriptures and the Christological statements of the Last Three Councils as far as they agree with Holy Scriptures;

-4. The Episcopate, locally adapted in the methods of its administration to the varying needs of the nations and peoples called of God into the unity of His Church, which includes an Episcopate that consist of Apostles serving as episcopates in their own right according to the Scriptures.
-Acts 1:20, Acts 20:28, Eph 4:11, 1 Timothy 3:1,2;
+4. The Episcopate, locally adapted in the methods of its administration to the varying needs of the nations and peoples called of God into the unity of His Church, which includes an Episcopate that consists of Apostles serving as episcopates in their own right according to the Scriptures in Acts 1:20, Acts 20:28, Eph 4:11, 1 Timothy 3:1,2;

 6. A High view of the Church, for he who would have God for his Father has the Church for his mother.
 That this Church is to further the reach of the Kingdom of our God on this Earth.
 So that we may do as commanded occupy ‘til Jesus comes;

-8. We knowledge that a biblical marriage is between one man and one woman.
+8. Acknowledging that a biblical marriage is between one man and one woman.
 That this is God’s plan from the Garden of Eden and any sexual relations outside of that is fornication.
 Scripture commands us to FLEE FORNICATION;

-9. We will not fight over baptism, but we agree to accept and acknowledge each other baptism whether done in the Triune Name or in Jesus Name only.
+9. Forbidding fights over Baptism, but agreeing to accept and acknowledge each other's baptism whether done in the Triune Name or in Jesus Name only.
 For us it is not the formula that is said, but the act that is done that is important.
-For we have been buried with Christ in Baptism and raise to walk with him in the newest of life;
+For we have been buried with Christ in Baptism and raised to walk with him in the newest of life;

-10. We acknowledge that Jesus is the God-man and that in him is the fullness of the God-head bodily.
-Therefore, he is to be worship, glorified and honored.
-The Father has exalted him and gave him a name which is above every name.
+10. Acknowledging that Jesus is the God-man and that in him is the fullness of the God-head bodily.
+Therefore, He is to be worshipped, glorified and honored.
+The Father has exalted Him and gave Him a name which is above every name.
 That Jesus is one with the Father and the Spirit.
-One God-Three persons, this mystery is beyond our comprehension.
-So we refused to fight over the details but acknowledge that Jesus is Fully God and Fully man.
+One God in Three Persons, this mystery is beyond our comprehension.
+So we refused to fight over the details but acknowledge that Jesus is Fully God and Fully Man.
 The Holy Spirit is not an active force, but is God.

 No one can be a part of COAAB who does not accept the divinity of Christ.